Skip to main content

 • whether it is made in relation to a category 1 or 2 hazard

-• the nature of the hazard(s)
+• the nature of the hazards

-• any deficiencies contributing to it (or them)
+• any deficiencies contributing to them

-• the nature of remedial action, and
+• the nature of remedial action

 Where the relevant offence is committed by a company, the sum of the civil penalties issued against the company and its director can exceed the £30,000 cap, as there is no rule requiring the penalty to be determined first and then apportioned.[11]